comp195/senior-project-spring-2022-AI-positioning-system/README.md

 From maximum to minimum, pick the number that repeats the most, or.
 Text and use the item.
 Text to get the location.
 4. Test project:
 At the end of the project, I will test all the deta and code.
-Then, calculate the correct rate.
+Then, calculate the correct rate. picture_detabase is use my detabase picture to test it. which include group 1 and group2.

 Technologies and Software Used: